10 Signs Your Credit Card Debt Is Out of Control

 - You can't afford to save money because you have too much debt.
 The more money you spend on your debt, the less you have for other things—like saving money.
 Without access to savings, you may have to create even more debt to get out of a financial bind.

 - You worry about how you're going to pay off your credit cards.
 Stressing about your credit card debt is a sign that it's definitely out of control, but don't assume that because you're not stressed about your debt that you're safe.
-It could be that you're ignoring your debt or in denial about just how bad it really is.
+It could be that you're ignoring your debt.
+Or, you could be in denial about just how bad it really is.

 The old adage about the first step toward climbing out of a hole applies here.
 In order to get your debt under control, the first thing you need to do is change your habits so that you're not making the problem worse.